AP Statistics Standards

 - Outside the expected range X-values

-- Often outside the expected range of Y-values
+- Note: in this region the expected range of Y-values

 should always begin with a scatter plot regardless of which tools are used to